lainio/err2/README.md

 ## Error Propagation

 The current version of Go tends to produce too much error checking and too little error handling.
-This package helps you fix that.
+This package helps us fix that.
 1. It helps to declare error handlers with `defer`.
-2. It helps to check and transport errors to the nearest error handler with `panic`
+2. It helps to check and transport errors to the nearest (defer stack) error handler with `panic`

 You can use both of them or just to the other.
 However, if you use `err2` for error checks you must remember use `recover` by yourself, or your error isn't transformed to an `error`.